 In the kitchen area, coffee grounds are combined with BASF's innovative water-based Acrodur® binder to produce durable, high-quality furniture surfaces.
 High-performance flooring made from textile waste is used for the hollow floor construction.
 The floor panels, based on recycled denim fibers, are made using BASF's innovative Acronal® resin binder and high-performance coatings.
 In addition, for the first time in a wood hybrid application, the non-combustible and very high performance insulating material Cavipor® is used for leveling and thermal and acoustic insulation of the subfloor.

 The innovative water-based dispersion acForm® is the foundation of a new manufacturing technology with a high degree of wood utilization for three-dimensionally formed wood fiberboards.
 Due to their thermoplastic moldability, these wood composites are perfectly suited for molding and embossing technologies.
 They offer completely new design dimensions for furniture and interior design, for example molded furniture, wall and ceiling panels, doors, room dividers or structured floor coverings.

-Further examples include materials for 3D printing processes, such as photopolymers, polymer powders or plastic filaments like the Ultrafuse® product portfolio.
-It includes a wide range of materials that offer a variety of advantageous material properties such as printability, dimensional stability, durability and flexibility.
-Therefore, they are used in engineering applications and as temporary carrier materials.
+In the field of digital production technologies, BASF also contributes innovative materials, for example synthetic filaments for 3D printing processes such as the Ultrafuse® product portfolio.
+This comprises a wide range of materials that offer a variety of beneficial properties such as printability, dimensional stability, durability and flexibility.

 Project Credits: Bespoke Stair

-Digital Building Technologies - ETH Zürich with ROK and industry partners BASF Forward AM and SW Umwelttechnik
+Fabrication System: Digital Building Technologies - ETH Zurich, SW Umwelttechnik